Chapter 4 : Counterstroke

 “It wasn’t a date,” I pointed out.
 “Anyway, it was your idea, if I heard correctly.
 Didn’t know you were a matchmaker as well as a troublemaker.”

 Sirius raised his eyebrows.
 “I made no matches.
-There were loads of girls there, I thought he’d have the sense to pick someone a bit more—” He trailed off, and coughed.
-Peter giggled, looking between Sirius and me eagerly.
-“Anyway, I’ve got things to do…” Sirius claimed.
+There were loads of girls there, I thought he’d have the sense to pick someone a bit more pleasant.”
+He shook his head, and Peter’s eyes widened as he looked between Sirius and me expectantly.

 “Calm down,” said Remus, putting his hands up between us.
 “This isn’t worth fighting about.”